-Our schools:
+Our schools and nurseries:

-- do their best to ensure that the necessary provision is made for any child who has special educational needs - this means doing everything it can to meet children and young people's SEND - determining the policy and establishing the appropriate staffing and funding arrangements; - make sure all reasonable adjustments are made to ensure that a child with SEND joins in and is included in the activities of the school, together with children who do not have SEND; - designate a teacher to be responsible for co-ordinating SEND provision; the SEND coordinator (SENDCo); - ensure parents/carers and the child are informed and involved when the school is making special educational provision for their children; - makes arrangements for the admission of disabled children.
+- do their best to ensure that the necessary provision is made for any child who has special educational needs - this means doing everything it can to meet children and young people's SEND - determining the policy and establishing the appropriate staffing and funding arrangements; - make sure all reasonable adjustments are made to ensure that a child with SEND joins in and is included in the activities of the school or nursery, together with children who do not have SEND; - designate a teacher to be responsible for co-ordinating SEND provision; the SEND coordinator (SENDCo); - ensure parents/carers and the child are informed and involved when the school or nursery is making special educational provision for their children; - makes arrangements for the admission of disabled children.

-A named member of the governing body has specific oversight of the school's arrangements for SEND and disability.
-The governors, Executive Head and SENDCo regularly review how SEND expertise and resources are used to build the quality of the Federations provision as part of our approach to the Federations development.
+A named member of the Board of Directors has specific oversight of the schools and nurseries' arrangements for SEND and disability.
+The Directors, Executive Head and SENDCo regularly review how SEND expertise and resources are used to build the quality of NCSF's provision as part of our approach to NCSF's development.